About Orofacial Myology

 Each person’s therapy plan is individualized, but overall goals are generally to resolve harmful habits and re-learn neuromuscular functions to promote proper growth and development, and restore proper tongue and lip resting postures.
 Myofunctional therapy can improve your quality of breathing, sleep, and movement so that you can experience what it is like to feel better and function better.

 Therapy consists of different phases, which are generally addressed over the course of months.
 It takes time to unlearn habits and re-pattern new ones.
+What does a therapy program consist of?

 A complimentary screening at my Wichita, Kansas office can identify signs and symptoms of OMDs.
 A myofunctional assessment will evaluate oral structures and functions, and allow for an individual therapy plan.
 Each therapy appointment addresses your goals, and we meet on average every two weeks over a period of months.
 Therapy exercises are given to be done routinely at home.
 Virtual sessions are offered if you live outside Wichita, Kansas.
+How does the patient’s and/or parent’s participation affect therapy outcomes?

 The patient and parent/guardian must understand that progress and results can be delayed if there is a lack of commitment and daily participation.
 Therapy goals may require collaboration of other dental or health care providers before or during your myofunctional therapy program.